htglvl/CMS-Dashboard-4.3/docs/openclaw-deployment-evaluation.md

 6. Python script hits Nominatim API, returns `{"lat": 54.0466, "lon": -2.8007, "display_name": "Lancaster, ..."}`
 7. Gateway feeds the JSON result back to the LLM
 8. LLM decides to call `query_risk` with `{"lat": 54.0466, "lon": -2.8007}`
-9. Repeat until the LLM has enough data to answer
+9. LLM evaluates whether it needs additional tool calls (e.g. `query_outages` for history) — if so, it calls another tool; this cycle continues until it has enough data to answer
 10. LLM synthesises a natural language response from all tool outputs

 ### 1.5 Tool Registration Pattern